Suit: US drug agency deemed firm ‘kingpin’ in ‘drug cartel’

-NASHVILLE, Tenn. — A Tennessee lawsuit over the opioid epidemic says the U.S. Drug Enforcement Administration viewed one drug-producing company as the “kingpin within a drug cartel.”
+NASHVILLE, Tenn. — The U.S. Drug Enforcement Administration viewed one drug-producing company as the “kingpin within a drug cartel,” according to a Tennessee lawsuit over the opioid epidemic.

-An amended complaint filed Monday in Circuit Court for Cumberland County says the DEA labeled Mallinckrodt a “kingpin” because it shipped opioids in high volumes to pharmacies it knew were feeding “pill mills” in Florida, which supplied Tennessee’s illegal drug market.
+A nearly 250-page amended complaint filed Monday in Circuit Court for Cumberland County said the DEA labeled Mallinckrodt a “kingpin” because it shipped opioids in high volumes to pharmacies it knew were feeding “pill mills” in Florida, which supplied Tennessee’s illegal drug market.

-St. Louis-based Mallinckrodt didn’t immediately respond to an emailed request for comment about the characterization.
+A spokesman for St. Louis-based Mallinckrodt called it a “gross and inflammatory mischaracterization of the facts designed to create headlines.”

-Drug companies are fielding a flurry of lawsuits nationwide over the scourge of opioid abuse.
+The new claims come as drug companies field a flurry of lawsuits nationwide over the scourge of opioid abuse.

 The Tennessee complaint was filed on behalf of five district attorneys general and a child born addicted to opioids.